Jas-0528/ACIT2911-Project/docs/user_guide.md

 ### Generating a Local .env File with `generate_env_file.py`

 This `generate_env_file.py` script generates a .env file with a secret key and a port number.
 The secret key is a random 64-character hexadecimal string required by Flask-login.
-The port number defaults to 8888, and another port can be specified using a flag.
+The port number is the port the Flask server will listen on.
+It defaults to 8888, and another port can be specified using a flag.

 The following flags can be used with the command: